datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter1.md

 xp: 100
 ```

 For this exercise, we will use data from The Behavioral Risk Factor Surveillance System (BRFSS).
-This is an annual telephone survey of 350,000 people in the United States that is designed to identify emerging health trends.
-For example, respondents are asked about their diet and weekly physical activity, their HIV/AIDS status, possible tobacco use, and even their level of healthcare coverage.
+This is an annual telephone survey of 350,000 people in the U.S. that is designed to identify emerging health trends.
+For example, respondents are asked about their diet and weekly physical activity, their HIV/AIDS status, tobacco use, and their level of healthcare coverage.
 We will focus on a random sample of 20,000 people from the BRFSS survey conducted in 2000.
 This dataset is already loaded into memory and is called `cdc`.

 The data set `cdc` that shows up in your workspace is a *data matrix*, with each
 row representing a *case* and each column representing a *variable*.
 R calls